 During the Covid-19 pandemic we all experienced school closures.
 It is important to understand what the school has in place should this situation every occur again.
 Ask the school what the online learning provision was during lockdown and ask them how they have planned for the future should school closures happen again.
 Within the independent sector you should be expecting a full timetable of online lessons to be delivered in these circumstances as the schools should have the resources to deliver this.

 Gain an understanding of how effective the school's parent communications are.
 Do they have an app to view pupil reports, calendars, emails, events, sports fixtures and rewards?
 Keeping on top of all of these as separate pieces of communication is very challenging for parents, so it's worth checking that the school has a centralised system.
 It's also worth taking a look at the school's social media accounts to get a feel for what is going on at the school and how they communicate with the outside world.

 As parents, we all want the best for our children.
 Of course, we want to choose a school which can help our children achieve their potential academically.
 But, it's important to look at the bigger picture.
 Try to understand whether a school is just a hothouse for results or whether it truly has the child's wellbeing at heart.
 The best-case scenario to find a school that helps your child fulfil their potential academically and that also nurtures their wellbeing and allows them to explore many opportunities and challenges.
 A child that emerges from school as a rounded individual is much more likely to achieve great things in adulthood.

 - What subjects do they offer?

 Gain an understanding of the breadth of subjects on offer at both GCSE and A Level.
-Some schools also enhance their subject offering with Btec subjects.
+Some schools also enhance their subject offering with BTEC subjects.
 This gives your child options in the future to explore all of their areas of interest.
-Afterall, a child is much more likely to perform if they are studying subjects there are interested and engaged in.
+After all, a child is much more likely to perform if they are studying subjects they are interested and engaged in.